exporl/apex/documentation/creatingexperimentfiles/index.md

 ```

 For more information on name spaces and schema declarations, we refer to
 the XML specifications.
-For Apex3 it is sufficient to copy the text above.
+For APEX 4 it is sufficient to copy the text above.
 Note that the namespace contains a version number, in the example 3.0.2.
 When APEX opens an experiment file with a lower schema version number
 than its own version number, it will attempt to upgrade the experiment